kmonad/kmonad/README.md

 different behavior.
 I have no experience with AHK at all, and rarely use Windows.
 If you run into any issues, please file them, and I'm sure that in time we can resolve everything.

+### Why can't I remap the Fn key on my laptop?
+Many laptops have a Fn key that mimics some of the functionality that KMonad tries to offer: it changes the mapping of certain keys, like creating a numpad in the middle of the laptop keyboard.
+This remapping happens in the hardware, before any event is ever registered with the operating system, therefore KMonad has no way to 'get' at any of those events.
+This means that we cannot remap them in any way.